llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

     , LAST_VALUE(change_type) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 1 FOLLOWING AND 1 FOLLOWING) AS change_type_after
   FROM prior_value_change
 )
+# If increasing then decreasing - peak; if decreasing then increasing - trough
 , change_wave_type as (
   SELECT
       *